Skip to main content

 Use Case:

-A customer support session spanning 100+ messages where the summary is updated in real-time without reprocessing the entire history.
+A 200-message therapy bot session where the summary updates in real-time without reprocessing the entire history each turn.

 Redis-Backed Storage+

-Stores all session data in Redis with configurable TTL for automatic session cleanup.
-Leverages Redis's speed for fast read/write operations and existing Redis infrastructure.
+All session data stored in Redis with configurable TTL for automatic cleanup.
+Leverages Redis's in-memory speed for sub-millisecond read/write operations.
+Works with any Redis instance, including managed services like AWS ElastiCache.

 Use Case: